Cofer Black: Blackwater

-From 2005 to 2008 Black was Vice Chairman of Blackwater USA (later renamed Blackwater Worldwide, then Xe, and finally Academi), a US-based private security firm which was "the biggest of the State Department's three private security contractors".
+From 2005 to 2008, Black was Vice Chairman of Blackwater USA (later renamed Blackwater Worldwide, then Xe, then Academi, and finally Constellis Holdings after a 2014 merger with Triple Canopy), a US-based private military contractor which was "the biggest of the State Department's three private security contractors".

-In March 2006 Black allegedly suggested at an international conference in Amman, Jordan, that Blackwater USA was ready to move towards providing security professionals up to brigade size for humanitarian efforts and low intensity conflicts.
+In March 2006, Black allegedly suggested at an international conference in Amman, Jordan, that Blackwater USA was ready to move towards providing security professionals up to brigade size for humanitarian efforts and low intensity conflicts.
 Black denies the allegation.
 Critics have suggested this may be going too far in putting political decisions in the hands of privately owned corporations.
 The company denies this was ever said.

 Black resigned in 2008 reportedly after learning of illegal payments to Iraqi officials.